-More and more people are discovering the huge opportunities offered by Private Label selling on the Amazon FBA marketplace.
-The first question for new sellers is “how do I find a good Private Label product to sell on Amazon?”
+More people are discovering the huge opportunities offered by selling their own Private Label products on Amazon.
+The first question for these sellers is “How do I find the best Private Label product to sell on Amazon?”

-Private Label – creating your own brand and then selling either re-branded generic products or manufacturing your own original product.
-These products are usually sourced from China using Alibaba.
-Sellers will then create a new Amazon listing using a unique barcode.
+Creating your own brand and then selling either branded generic products or manufacturing your own totally original product.
+These products are usually sourced from China using sites like Alibaba.

-In this post, we will discuss exactly how to go about building a list of viable product opportunities to explore.
-From this list, you should then be able to select a winning product to sell.
+In this post, we will show you exactly how to build a list of viable product opportunities.
+From this list, you can then select the best product to Private Label on Amazon.

-Amazon is where you want to sell your products, so Amazon is where you should go to see what people are looking to buy.
+Amazon is where you want to sell your products, so Amazon is where you should go to find what customers are buying.
 Rather than scratch your head wondering “what should I sell”, approach it from the angle of “what do people WANT?”

 So how do we find out what people are searching for on Amazon?
 Take a look at the following sections first;

 Amazon Hot New Releases